GregoryBWilson/stock-analysis/Written_Report_Challenge2 - WIP.md

     Next i

-   In researching the possible causes of slow macro enabled workbooks I came across a fabulous resource that I added to another VBScript called EvenFaster.
+   Creating an array for the volumes and prices was done so that this refactoring could be achieved, the results were far superior for Steve.
+In further researching the possible causes of slow macro enabled workbooks I came across a fabulous resource that I added to another VBScript called EvenFaster.

    I noticed that this Original code was constantly writing to the sheet so I found this code at:
    https://www.dummies.com/software/microsoft-office/excel/10-ways-to-speed-up-your-macros/